NOAA/National Weather Service's Warning Decision Training BranchUnited States Department of Commerce

 RAC Workshop Primer

-Brief Description: The Workshop Primer training and videos are accessed under the Applications->WDTD->WDTD Training Resources menu on the local WES-2 Bridge machine.
+Brief Description: The Workshop Primer training gets accessed from the CLC and is designed to be completed while using your WFOCluster WES Cloud Instance.
 The primer is taken the week before the workshop, and you follow along and practice with CAVE using the AWIPS procedures used in the workshop.
 After completing the training practice, fill out the assignment Google form linked through your CLC transcript in order to provide us with a self assessment that we will use in facilitating the workshop.
 WDTD will mark you complete following completion of the training and filling out the Google form assignment.

 Approximate Completion Time: 4 hours